-Tuvalu profile - Timeline - BBC News
+Tuvalu profile - Timeline

 1568 and 1595 - Spaniard Alvaro Mendana de Neyra sights the islands of Nui and Niulakita on two separate expeditions.

-1819 - A ship owned by British MP Edward Ellice visits Funafuta.
+1819 - A ship owned by British MP Edward Ellice visits Funafuti.
 The captain names the island Ellice Island.
 Later this name was applied to all nine atolls.

 1850-75 - "Blackbirding" - the kidnapping of islanders for forced labour on plantations in Fiji and Queensland - and the introduction of European diseases reduces the population from 20,000 to 3,000.
 In 1863 Peruvian slave traders kidnap 400 islanders - nearly two-thirds of the population of the islands of Funafuti and Nukulaelae.